AI assistant — not human

 | Free / Viewer | Free tier (limited sharing) + free viewers on Premium | No free tier — all users require license | PBI advantage for view-only users |

-AI capabilities are the fastest-evolving differentiator between BI platforms in 2026.
-Microsoft's multi-billion-dollar partnership with OpenAI gives Power BI a structural advantage — Copilot for Power BI leverages GPT-4 class models for natural language report generation, DAX formula assistance, data narrative creation, and conversational analytics that no competitor can currently match.
+AI capabilities are the fastest-evolving differentiator among BI platforms in 2026.
+Microsoft's multi-billion-dollar partnership with OpenAI provides Power BI with a strong advantage.
+Copilot for Power BI uses GPT-4 class models for:

 For organizations deciding to migrate from Qlik to Power BI, EPC Group follows a structured 6-phase migration methodology that minimizes disruption and preserves analytical continuity.